-4.6.
+6.6.
 Pervious Pavement Systems

-Pervious pavement systems include the subsoil, the sub-base, and the pervious pavement (Figures 4.6.1 through 4.6.3).
+Pervious pavement systems include the subsoil, the sub-base, and the pervious pavement (Figure 6.6.1).
 They can include several types of materials or designed systems such as pervious concrete, pervious aggregate/binder products, pervious paver systems, and modular paver systems.
-Pervious asphalt and pervious pavements using crushed and recycled glass will not be allowed unless product- specific information and verified testing results are provided to demonstrate sufficient structural capability and hydraulic performance.
+Pervious asphalt and pervious pavements using crushed and recycled glass shall not be allowed unless product-specific information and verified testing results are provided to demonstrate sufficient structural capability and hydraulic performance.
 Recent studies on the design, longevity, and infiltration characteristics of pervious pavement systems are available on the University of Central Florida's website http://stormwater.ucf.edu/.